nervina-labs/joyid-lib-demo/README.md

 This project contains two crates:

 - ckb-lib-joyid - a library helps users do JoyID unlock via dynamic loading, you can reference it in your own project.
-- ckb-lib-demo - a contract demo that demonstrate how to use the ckb-lib-joyid library.
+- contracts/ckb-lib-demo - a contract demo with rust language that demonstrate how to use the ckb-lib-joyid library.
+- contracts/c - a rust contract demo with c language that demonstrate how to use the joyid.so.

 ## joyid.so